luvpreetsingh/luvpreetsingh.github.io/_posts/2017-09-19-Monitoring-without-netdata-?-Think-again-mate.markdown

 I have successfully used InfluxDB as a backend and it works very smoothly.
 Then you can use Grafana to see the historical netdata metrics by adding influxdb as a data-source in Grafana.
 [Here is a blog](https://blog.hda.me/2017/01/09/using-netdata-with-influxdb-backend.html) if you need help setting it.

 Netdata is a perfect modern day tool made for DevOps and Sysadmins.
 It has made the life of DevOps and Sysadmins easy in a way.
-It is only going to get better as it has got donations from various companies recently.
+It is only going to get better.
+It has got donations from various companies recently, so, expect more improvements.
 I strongly recommend it.

-I hope that like Netdata, this blog post also proves to helpful.
+I hope that like Netdata, this blog post also proves to be helpful.
 If you found it worth reading, don't forget to share it.

 <script src="//platform.linkedin.com/in.js" type="text/javascript"> lang: en_US</script>